top of page

 Carl Tryggers Postdoc in DEEP

 Francesco is a marine biologist with knowledge and skills related to fish population dynamics and stock assessment.
 He was born in Sarzana (Italy) where he started to cultivate interest in the marine environment, in particular fishing practices and fishing resources.
 He graduated from the University of Bologna and he won a scholarship with the National Research Council of Italy where he came into contact with the complex but intriguing world of sustainable fisheries management.
 He has just completed his PhD at the University of Bologna with a thesis on the evaluation and management of demersal stocks in the Adriatic Sea.
 During his PhD, he spent a semester abroad at the Department of Aquatic Resources of the Swedish University of Agricultural Sciences where he helped the team in several official ICES assessments expanding his expertise to the Baltic Sea ecosystem.
-At Stockholm University, he joined the Department of Ecology, Environment and Plant Science in Dr. Agnes Karlsson Lab (co-advised by Valentina Di Santo) to study the links between cyanobacteria blooms and fish ecology using the three-spined stickleback.
+He joined the Department of Ecology, Environment and Plant Science in Dr. Agnes Karlsson Lab at Stockholm University (co-advised by Valentina Di Santo) to study the links between cyanobacteria blooms and fish ecology using the three-spined stickleback.
 Francesco loves playing the guitar, hiking, picking mushrooms and is quite into fishing.

 Website: ResearchGate